Free Team Building Exercise Guide

 Lead your team in creating a list of words that are not acceptable in your workplace.
 Words such as "can't" and "won't".

 one another accountable for spending each day approaching new tasks with

-Purpose of this free team building exercise: To teach your team about how simply re-phrasing a question can gain an
+Purpose: To teach your team about how simply re-phrasing a question can gain an

-Explanation: In business, the word 'commitment' is often overused and has become somewhat of a cliche'.
+Explanation: In business, the word commitment is often overused and has become somewhat of a cliche'.

 In your next team meeting, instead of asking for every team member's commitment, ask "What are you determined to accomplish?"

 Simply by re-phrasing an over-used question you can shake things up and arouse your team's curiosity.